 Maintaining authenticity in student assessment The school can be confident in its processes to ensure students produce authentic evidence for assessment.
 As more evidence is created digitally, steps have been taken to raise awareness of what constitutes plagiarism and breaches of assessment rules.
-Students are reminded about these in class.
-Both the Heads of Departments and students interviewed for this review commented that this is a common theme.
+Students are regularly reminded about these in class.
+Both subject leaders and students interviewed for this review commented that authenticity discussions are common place.
 Referencing of evidence has been introduced into teaching and learning programmes, so that students correctly acknowledge material from other sources.